 In 2010 the IAS began to publish the Anarchist Interventions book series in collaboration with AK Press and Justseeds Artists’ Cooperative.
 At the time of the Occupy movement we published the Lexicon pamphlet series, a series of five pamphlets, 30,000 of which we distributed for free throughout the various Occupy camps and social movements.

 With our publication of Octavia’s Brood: Science Fiction Stories from Social Justice Movements, co-edited by Walidah Imarisha and adrienne maree brown in 2015, we began a new publication series with AK Press which also produced Walidah Imarisha’s Angels with Dirty Faces: Three Stories of Crime, Prison, and Redemption – which won the Oregon Book Award – and Kevin Van Meter’s Guerillas of Desire: Notes on Everyday Resistance and Organizing to Make a Revolution Possible, with more forthcoming.

 In our twenty-five years the IAS has consistently organized educational events, such as the series of Renewing the Anarchist Tradition conferences held in New England, speaker’s events in Portland, Oregon, and participation in radical conferences around North America, and we maintain a speakers bureau.

 The IAS is part of a larger movement to radically transform society.
 We are internally democratic and work in solidarity with people around the globe who share our values.

 In this, our 25th year, we have renewed our grant giving project, expanding what we fund to include video and audio expression, in addition to the written word.
-The application deadline for 2021’s IAS grants has passed, but we look forward to reviewing the many applications we received and announcing grant recipients this spring.
+This year we awarded $3,000.
+The application deadline for 2021’s IAS grants has passed, but keep your eyes open in the future.

 You can write to us at: IAS, PO Box 90454, Portland, OR 97290